tjd2002/tjd-shared-code/README.txt

 |-cont/
 |  Library of signal processing code (cdats, etc).
 |
-|-misc/
-  Miscellaneous shared code
+|-tdt/
+|  Code to control TDT OpenEx from Matlab, and to import TDT data.
+|
+|-photometry/
+|  Code to process recorded fiber photometry data (relies on signal
+|  processing lib in 'cont')

 *** Dependencies:

- -mwl-import code requires Fabian Kloosterman's mwlIO library for reading and creating AD-style data files. (known to work with version in SVN repo as of Aug.
-2009)

- -Matlab toolboxes from R2007a or later:
+ -I am currently running Matlab R2014b, and I don't try to maintain backwards compatibility, so no guarantees about supporting older versions.
+  (That said, code that I haven't run in a while may not be updated to work on latest Matlab!)

+ -Matlab toolboxes:
    Filter Design Toolbox
    Image Processing Toolbox
    Signal Processing Toolbox
    Statistics Toolbox

-   Spline Toolbox
+ -mwl-import code requires Fabian Kloosterman's mwlIO library for reading and creating AD-style data files. (known to work with version in SVN repo as of Aug.
+2009)

 Any questions, or if you'd like to check in bug fixes/improvements, email